 Place de Tertre next to Sacré Coeur in Paris's 18th Arrondissement

 Why visit: Famous attractions, village-like neighborhoods once populated by artists and writers, and fantastic views of Paris attract large numbers of visitors to the 18th Arrondissement.
-You'll also find plenty of appealing cafes and boutiques, especially along Rue des Abbesses where a Christmas Market pops up during December.
+You'll also find plenty of appealing cafes and boutiques, especially along Rue des Abbesses where a festive Christmas Market pops up during December.

 Top Montmartre Attractions

 Discover: The sloping hills, vineyard, and stories about famous artists and musicians who once lived in Montmartre.
 The charming village of Abbesses.
+The picturesque views you stumble upon when you least expect them.

-Enjoy: Spectacular views from Sacre Coeur.
+Enjoy: Spectacular views from Sacre Coeur, and many other spots in Montmartre.

 Treat yourself to: Unforgettable shows and dinner at Moulin Rouge.